dhashdev/cities-api/README.md

 - `npm run start:dev`: Run the application in development mode with watch mode enabled.

 - `npm run test`: Run unit tests.

+### Docker Image

+> Docker image for the project as been also setup, just for showcase purpose.
+Endpoint or using the local running project is more preferable.

+Command to pull the docker image:

+`docker pull dhashdev/cities-api-image:1.0`

+**Set the port of container to:** `3001`

 ## Contributing